My mother is having her knee replaced, and she will be staying at a Central Ohio rehabilitation facility to recover.

 Your mother doesn’t need to worry about eating foods she dislikes because she’s able to choose the food she wants to eat unless she is on a restricted diet for health reasons.
 At most rehabilitation centers, patients (or family members if the patient is indisposed) select the type of foods they want to eat and can be as specific as asking for toast with strawberry jam each morning.

-If your parent is temporarily unable to answer when she comes to a MacIntosh center, we’ll ask her as soon as she’s able.
-We realize how important good food is to your mother’s health and satisfaction.
+If your parent is temporarily unable to answer when she first arrives at a MacIntosh rehab center, we’ll work together with the family to develop a nutrition plan that accommodates your mother’s health and satisfaction.

-At West Park, as at all MacIntosh centers, we offer a seasonal menu and alternative menu selections, as well as ethnic favorites and homemade soups and desserts.
-Our culinary staff works hard to provide a wide variety of made-from-scratch dishes specifically created to tempt the tastebuds of the most discriminating diner.
+At our seven Columbus rehabilitation centers, we offer a seasonal menu and alternative menu selections, as well as ethnic favorites and homemade soups and desserts.
+Our registered and licensed dietitians work with our culinary staff to provide a wide variety of made-from-scratch dishes specifically created to tempt the tastebuds of the most discriminating diner.

 We also offer a variety of tasty treats for her to snack on between meals.
 She can even order coffee service.